brillout/wildcard-api/docs/custom-vs-generic.template.md

   <br/>
   When developing an app by yourself, you own both the frontend developing and the backend development.
-  You can use a custom API to quickly ship a prototype.
+  You can then use a custom API to quickly ship a prototype.

 - **API server**.
   <br/>